unicorn-23/GwasWA/README.md

 ## Variant effect assessment, `--step assess`

-For variant impact assessment, utilize the following parameters:
+To conduct variant impact assessment, utilize the following parameters:

 `--snpfile <filename>`: Input a VCF file containing variants.
 Each line in the file represents a variant, specifying the chromosome number, position, variant name, reference allele, and alternative allele.
 For instance, `16 57025062 rs11644125 C T`.